-The essential question for a Scope of the Patent Rule analysis is whether what is being agreed to is subset of what the patent actually limits.
+The essential question for a Scope of the Patent Rule analysis is whether what is being agreed to is a subset of what the patent actually limits.
 It has been used in other antitrust contexts before, such as pricing requirements, territorial restrictions, and restrictions on production output or sales as well as time limitations.
 Under this doctrine, the patentee has the right to insist on certain restraints under patent law so therefore those restraints are permitted under the antitrust laws as well, so long as they do not exceed the scope of the patent's exclusions.
 In other words, this rule provides that any license restrictions on sales are lawful unless they go beyond the limits of what the patent itself gave.

 This, however, is in direct tension with the FTC's position.

 The current Supreme Court case on my mind is Federal Trade Commission v.
 Actavis, Inc. (formerly known as Watson Pharmaceuticals), a reverse payment settlement.
-Once again in this instance, the FTC takes the position that the only settlements that are appropriate is one allowing generic competition before patent expiration, because the entry of a generic will reduce consumer cost.
+Once again in this instance, the FTC takes the position that the only settlement that is appropriate is one allowing generic competition before patent expiration, because the entry of a generic will reduce consumer cost.
 In doing so, however, it seems to me that the FTC is challenging the scope of the patent and more particularly the patent's constitutional mandate of exclusivity for a limited time – in effect, the FTC is presuming that the patent is invalid rather than applying the statutory presumption that all patents are valid and therefore entitled to exclude competition for the entire patent life.

 AIPLA has filed in this case, taking the position adopted by its Board of Directors that the scope of the patent is the appropriate standard for consideration.
 Let a patent have its presumption of validity and allow the parties a reasonable opportunity to settle using those criteria.